Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Study Design

 \section{Study Design}

-We study LLM decision-making under uncertainty.
-We consider a suite of 20 LLMs (detailed in the Supplement, Appendix~\ref{subsec:llmslist}) designed to (i) cover widely used frontier models and (ii) enable controlled comparisons using open-weight models spanning different sizes and training stages.
-LLMs are queried through a unified interface with a minimal instruction-style template; details are in the Supplement (Appendix~\ref{subsec:prompts}).
-In addition, we analyze two references.
-The first is human subject behavior (see Section~\ref{S:human}).
-The second is a risk-neutral rational agent (\ec) that always selects the option with a higher expected payoff.
+We investigate how large language models (LLMs) make decisions when faced with uncertainty.
+To do this comprehensively, we examine 20 different LLMs (detailed in the Supplement, Appendix~\ref{subsec:llmslist}).
+Our selection covers two important goals: first, we include widely used frontier models; second, we use open-weight models of varying sizes and training stages to enable controlled comparisons.
+We query all LLMs through a unified interface using a minimal instruction template (see Supplement, Appendix~\ref{subsec:prompts} for our prompts and an additional prompt sensitivity analysis).
+To measure behavior, we compare LLM responses against two references: human subject behavior and \ec, a risk-neutral expected payoff maximizer.